HazardousPeach/hazardouspeach.github.io/_posts/2015-10-16-improving-accuracy-summation.md

 ~~~

 And there you have it!
 That's our final program, with the full power
 of compensated summation.
-This program will act approximately like you
+This program will act approximately as if
-had a sum variable with twice as many bits, and then at the end you
+you had a sum variable with twice as many bits, and then at the end
-cut off half the bits at the end.
+you cut off half the bits.

 Now that we know how to transform programs which do summation into
 ones which do compensated summation, it's fairly straightforward to
-add this capability to Herbie, and finally be able to improve the
+add this capability to Herbie.
+We can now finally improve the accuracy
-program accuracy of our first program fragments.
-With this technique,
+of our first loop program fragments.
+With this technique, we can
-we can effectively eliminate the error of programs that add hundreds
+effectively eliminate the error of programs that add hundreds of
-of numbers.
+numbers.
 Even more complex programs, like those that calculate the
 value of a polynomial, can be improved significantly, since many
-programs make use of adding lots of numbers in one way or another.
+real-world programs make use of adding lots of numbers in one way or
+another.

 With this trick under our belt, we're well under way to preventing
-numerical inaccuracy in real world code.
+numerical inaccuracy in real-world code.